 - 1. unsupervised activities: teach, train, instruct, care for or supervise children, or provide advice/ guidance on well-being, or drive a vehicle only for children; - 2. work for a limited range of establishments ('specified places'), with opportunity for contact: e.g. schools, children's homes, childcare premises.
 Not work by supervised volunteers;

-Work under (1) or (2) is regulated activity only if done regularly: "regularly" is defined in detail in the Safer Recruitment Policy.
+Work under (1) or (2) is regulated activity only if done regularly.

 Staff 'Single Central Record'